Michael Quercio: The Three O'Clock on I.R.S. (1985/86)

 The Three O'Clock signed to I.R.S.
 Records for their next album, 1985's Arrive Without Travelling.
 Producer Mike Hedges recorded the album in Germany.
 The band had a minor hit with "Her Head's Revolving", whose video received regular airplay on MTV.
-"Half the Way There" was also released as a 12-inch single, and featured a Motown style drumbeat and rich harmonies.
+"Half the Way There" was also released as a 12-inch single.

 The band released the album Ever After, produced by Ian Broudie, in 1986.
 Quercio once again was the band's chief songwriter, and his single "Suzie's on the Ball Now" gained minor airplay on stations like KROQ-FM in Los Angeles.

 The Three O'Clock on Paisley Park (1988)

-In 1988, a new line-up of The Three O'Clock, featuring Jason Falkner on guitar, entered the studio to record the Ian Ritchie-produced Vermillion, on Warner Bros.
+In 1988, a new line-up of the Three O'Clock, featuring Jason Falkner on guitar, entered the studio to record the Ian Ritchie-produced Vermillion, on Warner Bros.
 Records by way of Prince's Paisley Park Records imprint.
-"Prince was aware of us from Arrive Without Travelling and the "Her Head's Revolving" video," according to drummer Danny Benair.
+"Prince was aware of us from Arrive Without Travelling and the 'Her Head's Revolving' video," according to drummer Danny Benair.
 "The Bangles told us he was a fan, and when we were off IRS, he sent a label person to see us live."
-Prince himself contributed a song, "Neon Telephone," to Vermillion under the pseudonym Joey Coco.
+Prince himself contributed a song, "Neon Telephone", to Vermillion under the pseudonym Joey Coco.
 The album was a critical and commercial failure, and did not dent the charts.
 It was the last Three O'Clock album, and the group disbanded shortly after its release.

 Tater Totz (1988–89)

 Tater Totz was a side project cover band launched by members of Redd Kross along with Pat Fear of White Flag and Michael Quercio, billed as "Ricky Start".
-In 1988 the group released Alien Sleestaks from Brazil, which included songs originally by Queen and Yoko Ono, and featured a cover of The Beatles' "I've Just Seen a Face" with lead vocals by guest Danny Bonaduce.
+In 1988 the group released Alien Sleestaks from Brazil, which included songs originally by Queen and Yoko Ono, and featured a cover of the Beatles' "I've Just Seen a Face" with lead vocals by guest Danny Bonaduce.
 The second Tater Totz album, Sgt.
 Shonen's Exploding Plastic Eastman Band Request Mono!
-Stereo, was released in 1989, and included Cherie Currie of The Runaways, and Pat Smear.
+Stereo, was released in 1989, and included Cherie Currie of the Runaways, and Pat Smear.